dxsc795/G-sharp-programming-language/README.md

 - Indentation-based code block syntax with clear rules for scope
 - The tilde symbol `~` is used to separate the control flow statement from the code block that follows.

+In G##, `!!` and `%` are both modulus operators, but they behave slightly differently:

+!! is the integer modulus operator.
+It returns the remainder of the division of the dividend by the divisor, where both dividend and divisor are integers.

+% is the floating-point modulus operator.
+It returns the remainder of the division of the dividend by the divisor, where either dividend or divisor is a floating-point number.

+Here's an example:

+x = 17 !!
+5  # x = 2
+y = 17 % 5  # y = 2.0

+In this example, both `!!` and `%` return the same result, but the data type of the result is different.
+The result of `!!` is an integer, while the result of `%` is a floating-point number.

 Keywords
 _Control Structures_
 - `omit` - Conditional statement